alexceltare2/arduino_nrg/README.md

-# Universal CC430
+# Universal CC430duino
 Universal MSP430 for Arduino

-This project aims to make panstamp's fork a universal CC430 chip capable to be programmed using internal or external clocks, switchable carrier frequencies and many other tunnable tweaks.
+This project aims to make panstamp's fork a universal CC430 chip capable to be programmed using internal or external clocks, switchable carrier frequencies and many other tunnable features.